emperorsnewcoin/coin/README.md

 2. When M2 goes up, we mint more ENC
 3. That's it.
 That's literally it.
 We just keep printing.

-## 🤔 Why Would Anyone Want This?

-Great question!
-Unlike other cryptocurrencies that try to hide the fact that they're worthless, we're completely transparent about it.
-Think of ENC as performance art in the form of a cryptocurrency.

 ## 🛠 Technical Implementation

-- Built on Solana (because if you're going to make a joke currency, it should at least be fast and cheap to transfer)
+- Built on Solana (because if you're going to make a joke currency, it should at be fast and cheap to transfer)
 - Integrated with Switchboard oracles for M2 supply data
 - Smart contracts that make you question your life choices
 - Fully automated money printer that goes "brrr"